kisstamasj/notes/notes/Backend/NestJS/03-request-lifecycle.md

 }
 bootstrap();
 ```
+> If we setup Pipes like this, it will cause some issues in the e2e tests.
+[Check the testing section of the notes.](./09-testing.md#e2e-testing-end-to-end-testing)

 2. Create a class that describes the different properties that the request body should have (Dto -> Data transfer object)
 ```ts